FLCAC-admin/FLCAC-docs/docs/eLCI_Results.md

+---
-# Electricity Baseline Results and Differences
+title: Electricity Baseline Results and Differences
+description: 2023 Electricity Baseline results for US avg and each FERC region for the normal and residual consumption mixes.
+Also includes a comparison of US avg results between 2022 and 2023.
+---

 **Functional unit:** 1 MJ
 **Method:** TRACI 2.2